Jake-Hero/portfolio/README.md

 # Portfolio Website

-My personal portfolio website run via Netlify.
+My personal portfolio website that is currently run via Netlify (https://justine-ramos-portfolio.netlify.app/)

-THe website is purely written in HTML and CSS (with no dependencies on Bootstrap).
+This project is purely written on HTML and CSS (with no dependencies on Bootstrap).